-Electricity

-Repair category 2

-Notes It is likely that only the most recently rewired properties will have electrical installations that fully comply with current regulations.
-The installation in this property appears relatively modern but there is no evidence of a recent test.
+Electricity Repair category 1 Notes The electrical installation appeared to be in a condition commensurate with age and type with no visual defects being apparent.
+However, it should be fully appreciated that only the most recently re-wired or constructed properties will comply with current regulations.
 It is recommended good practice that all electrical installations should be checked periodically, approximately every ten years or when a property changes hands.
 This should be regarded as a routine safety and maintenance check.

-Gas
+G as

 Repair category 1

 Notes No obvious significant defects noted.
 All gas appliances should be tested and thereafter regularly maintained by a Gas Safe registered contractor.